afriteknz/k8s-infrastructure/README.md

 Contrary to popular belief, developers do not want to be bothered with these types of manifests.
 And even for operators, this type of manifest should be something that you set up once and then forget about it.
 Application Set manifests also fall in the same category.

-**The** third and fourth category is the same thing as the first and second, but this time we are talking about infrastructure applications (cert manager, nginx, coredns, prometheus etc) instead of in-house applications that your developers create.
+**Category 3 & 4** is the same thing as the first and second, but this time we are talking about infrastructure applications (cert manager, nginx, coredns, prometheus etc) instead of in-house applications that your developers create.

 *NB* - that it is possible to use a different templating system on these manifests than the applications of developers.
 For example, a very popular pattern is to use Helm for off-the-shelf applications, while choosing Kustomize for the applications created by your developers.

-For categories 3 & 4 manifests
+For **Categories 3 & 4** manifests

 - Developers don’t care about infrastructure manifests
 - These manifests do not change very often.
 Usually only when you upgrade the component in question or when you fine-tune the parameters.